fsiamp/temanalytics/README.md

-# TEM - Real-time Elasticity Analytics (Nokia Flexi NG)
+# Telco Elasticity Manager Analytics

 Calculates and retrieves metrics dynamically from several Flexi NG nodes that can be used for decision-making on scaling actions